RomainFlori/My_runner/README.md

 A Mario type of Game !
 (A Runner)

 - How to play : Just press Space bar.
 Don't hit any wall comming in the front of you and be careful at the arrows they can kill you !
+It is possible to lose or win (if you are good enough) it will show you your final distance.

 ## How to run it
 - Clone this repository